Kumu and Instructor Biographies

 Ivy Hāliʻimaile Andrade is a multi-media artist and has a Masters of Fine Art degree from the University of Hawai’i-Mānoa.
 She presently is an Associate Professor at Kamakakuokalani Center for Hawaiian Studies at the University of Hawai’i-Mānoa developing and teaching in a Native Hawaiian Creative Expression Program.

 Born and raised on the windward side of O'ahu, where flowers grow abundantly, Aunty Allie had the opportunity to watch and learn from beautiful lei makers.
 As a child, she sat quietly watching and mimicking the masters waiting patiently to practice what she had learned.
-She has adorned many with her beautiful and colorful leis and the use of the beautiful hydrangea has become her signature at Northwest summer events.
+She works with many Hawaiian orgnaizations and colleges in the area is a director for Ke Kukui Foundation.
+Aunty Allie has adorned many with her beautiful and colorful leis and the use of the beautiful hydrangea has become her signature at Northwest summer events.
 At this year's festival and workshop, she brings her mana'o (thoughts), mo'olelo (stories), and expertise to share with this year's haumana.

 DR. BOB CROMWELL, NATIONAL PARK RANGER